declancm/virtualenv-creator/README.md

       source ~/virtualenv-creator/pyvenv.sh

-- An alias can be added to ~/.bashrc (if the file doesn't exist, create it) to run the script, such as the following:
+- This alias can be added to ~/.bashrc (if the file doesn't exist, create it) to run the script:

       alias pyvenv='source ~/virtualenv-creator/pyvenv.sh'